srieteja/at_libraries/README.md

 ## What is this for?

-This repository contains three atPlatform libraries for developers building their own atPlatform applications.
+This repository contains thre e atPlatform libraries for developers building their own atPlatform applications.
 (These libraries can also be found on [pub.dev](https://pub.dev/publishers/atsign.org/packages))